marcelobianchi/queraios/README.md

 compatible grids.
 It depends on GMT for plotting and doing some initial grid computation.

+## Distribution

+This code is GPL.
+It can be obtained from: https://github.com/marcelobianchi/queraios

 ## Usage

 The code has a built in help message that can be used to get a quick start.